Swan maiden: Magic wife as etiological tale

-Julien d'Huy's study narrows the focus on "magic wife" type indigenous tales to those of cosmological of etiological nature (esp. origins of man, or a race of people), on the assumption that these tales are less prone to contamination by Western storytelling.
+Julien d'Huy's study narrows the focus on "magic wife" type indigenous tales to those of cosmological or etiological nature (esp. origins of man, or a race of people), on the assumption that these tales are less prone to contamination by Western storytelling.

-According to D'Huy, myths are adapted with the elements found in the local context of each culture, frequently undergoing subtle changes, while preserving most of the original structure or main prototypical elements.
-Thus, all the versions where the sky-maiden is a migratory bird are mostly found in northernmost regions, whereas more to the South, the women of the tale are more commonly non-migratory birds, and may also be stars or celestial nymphs.
-Also in the southernmost regions, differently from the North ones, the sky-maiden stories generally have anthropogonic or ethiological value, explaining the origin of humans, cultures, gods, celestial phenomena.
+According to D'Huy, myths are adapted to the elements of the local context of each culture, frequently undergoing subtle changes, while preserving most of the original structure or main prototypical elements.
+Thus, all the versions where the sky-maiden is a migratory bird are mostly found in northernmost regions.
+In contrast, more to the South, the women of the tale are more commonly non-migratory birds, and may also be stars or celestial nymphs.
+Also in the southernmost regions, differently from the northern ones, the sky-maiden stories generally have anthropogonic or ethiological value, explaining the origin of humans, cultures, gods, and celestial phenomena.

 Distribution of the "magic wife" motif the white square with black dot indicates where the sky-maiden appears as migratory birds (swans, geese, ducks, cranes or herons); the black circle with white dot, where she appears as a dove; the dark blue full circle, where the sky-maiden is either a non-migratory bird, star or sky nymph.

 The areal study of the Swan Maiden myth first began in 1894, with Hyacinthe de Charencey.
 The proposal of its origins in India by Theodor Benfey and the Finnish school has been discredited a long time ago.

 Yuri Evgenievich Berezkin points out that, among the hundreds of other categories of motifs, the bird-maiden motif belongs to a core group (ATU 400):

 "The different types, or set of types, therefore seem linked by a very small number of intermediate stories.
-These stories therefore seem more important than others in the economy of narration, probably acting for storytellers as a mental intermediary or a “highway interchange” between distinct groups of story-types.
+These stories, therefore, seem more important than others in the economy of narration, probably acting for storytellers as a mental intermediary or a “highway interchange” between distinct groups of story-types.
 The cultural success and the area of diffusion of the tale-types do not seem to explain the centrality of the stories, but they all share the property of being probably extremely old, as if the flesh of our folklore had grown on a bone frame much older than that."